Diploma in Therapeutic Counselling (TC-L4)

 - Maintain a user-centred focus throughout the counselling work.

 Course work, practice hours and supervision hours meet with BACP requirements for counsellors in training.
-Students are also required to have a minimum of 40 hours personal counselling with a person-centred counsellor.
+Trainees are required to be BACP student members.
+Trainees are also required to have a minimum of 40 hours personal counselling with a person-centred counsellor

 Teaching and Learning